$2,121,114Average Value$1,574Average Price per Sq Ft8Homes For Sale

 Long a magnet for artists and beat poets, Bolinas is a small coastal village with an eccentric heart.
 Foggy mornings, dynamic seascapes and dramatic cliffs create a poignant backdrop here.
 "We're surrounded by protected land, and with little light pollution, we can actually see the stars and the Milky Way," says associate broker for Coldwell Banker Realty Theresa or "Terry" Donohue, who is also a local artist and writer and has sold homes for decades.
 Bolinas' unique culture became legendary along the West Coast, making it somewhere many wanted to be, even if they couldn't find it.
 "In the past, a covert group would take the road signs down.
 But now, because of GPS and Google Maps, everyone knows where it is."
 The community's quaint downtown with its farm stand and local galleries showcases its richness and self-sufficiency.
 Thirty miles from San Francisco, Bolinas now draws in remote entrepreneurs seeking a quiet life filled with color and nature.

-The Bolinas neighborhood stretches from the Pacific Ocean to Stinson Beach and separated by the Bolinas Lagoon.
+The Bolinas neighborhood stretches from the Pacific Ocean to Stinson Beach and is separated by the Bolinas Lagoon.

 Gospel Flat Farm Stand in Bolinas offers honor payments and an egg vending machine.